Minerva Online Health and Safety Certificate Introductory Training Program

 At the Fall 2017 meeting of Canadian Engineering Deans, Minerva Canada received much support to proceed with the development of an online e-learning Health and Safety certificate program for engineering undergraduate students.
 They were presented with the compelling case for this program including letters of support from many of Minerva’s industry, government, professional association sponsors together with preliminary details and content for the program.
 In December 2017, twelve universities partnered with Minerva in its development and implementation.
 In 2018, Minerva initiated the development of an online e-learning certificate program and selected the University of Fredericton to work with Minerva and its 12 university partners to design the first of four online e-learning courses.

-The online program contains 4 courses of 6 hours each complete with assignments and quizzes.
+The online certificate program contains 4 courses complete with assignments and quizzes.
 It will address the Canadian Engineering Accreditation Board (CEAB) requirements in Health and Safety for Engineering Schools.
-Learning objectives will be defined for each module.
+Learning objectives are defined for each module.
 The content material for the four courses will focus on 8 key domains for Health and Safety engineering student competencies.
 The content for the modules shall be taken from Minerva’s 24 Teaching Modules with added material provided to address some of the topics.
 The material covered in each of the four courses will contain core material for all students as well as discipline specific content for a certain engineering discipline.
+Content shall all be appropriate for use in training new or existing employees within various industries.

 Details of the Minerva Online Program